olooney/oranlooney.com/content/post/gpt-cnn.md

 ### Strategy 2: CNN

-Luckily, there already exists a model with those characteristics, with over a decade long track record of successfully handling image data: the [Convolutional Neural Network][CNN].
+Luckily, there already exists a model with those characteristics, with over a decade-long track record of successfully handling image data: the [Convolutional Neural Network][CNN].
 (Here, I'm using the term to describe the broad family of deep learning models which use convolution layers somewhere inside them.)